by Cody Quirk

 As for these other parties, I do believe the latter might be the likeliest explanation, yet not because these other parties expose a radically different or more moderate ideology on the major issues, but because of the various controversies which have existed previously in the Constitution Party, especially when one former Regional Co-Chair of the CP had this to say:

 “…Many have objected to my treatment of Mormons by having referred to them in open discourse as “devil worshiping Mormons.”
-If you object, take your complaint to a higher tribunal, to He who declares All the gods of the nations are devils and to whom you owe due honour, reverence and worship.
+If you object, take your complaint to a higher tribunal, to He who declares All the gods of the nations are devils and to whom you owe due honor, reverence, and worship.
 Since He says, The things which the Gentiles sacrifice, they sacrifice to devils, and not to God: and I would not that ye should have fellowship with devils, I can do no other.”

 -then one does indeed wonder why they didn’t join with the Constitution Party in the first place?